-Having a roadmap of the five main questions you need to write approximately the same amount of text, answering every of them.
+Having a roadmap of the five main questions you need to write approximately the same amount of text, answering all of them.

 In my case, I even have done a new paragraph clarifying every issue of discussion.
 I wrote about a reason for coming, what I will do in the UK, choice of the city, what value I will add to the UK digital technology sector.
 Finally, I wrote a paragraph about long-term plans.

 In a proportion of writing about the past : future in my statement I had something like 1:4.

 3. Your achievements as a basis for your future wins

 You can write about past accomplishments about your next goals.
 It will not be assessed as your whole Personal Statement

 For example, after 4 successful case studies of application of my solution for testing crop fertilizers in Ukraine and the US (reference letters are attached), I see the potential benefits of entering into the agritech market of the United Kingdom.

 4. Less glossy – sweety – fluffy adjectives, please

 There is no need to repeat that the United Kingdom is one of the most exciting and attractive countries.
 And you may not write that the digital field in the UK is fantastic.
 Also, you allow missing the sentence where you write about golden opportunities and an enormous number of potential users in the market.

 Be precise in your statement – more facts, less empty words.

 For example, UK is interesting and attractive country for my startup in precision agriculture because in 2013 UK Govermental Agri-Tech Strategy declared a new stage of development for agriculture and my project will support it.